sfk14/DHClass-Hub/Class-Examples/Regex_upConversion/JohannForster_Upconversion.md

 **Find:**
 `<subSec>C H A P T E R [IVX]+\.</subSec>.+?</subSec>\n</section>`

 Let's work on our capturing groups!
 What do we want to keep and what do we want to exclude?
-Keep what we want inside parentheses, and separate them based on what we want to enclose in tags:
+Keep what we want inside parentheses ** (  )**, and separate them based on what we want to enclose in tags:

 **Find:**
 `<subSec>(C H A P T E R [IVX]+\.)</subSec>(.+?)</subSec>\n</section>`